intercision/voteforyou/readme.rst

 2. Medium level PHP and CodeIgniter skill
 3. A `Geocod.io <https://geocod.io>`_ account to access congressional districts (you will need the API Key)
 4. A `RECAPCHA <https://www.google.com/recaptcha/intro/comingsoon/index.html>`_ account from Google
-5. An SSL certificate or a $20/month CloudFlare membership which gets you one (this is so the browser will allow you to get your geographic location)
+5. An SSL certificate or a free CloudFlare membership which gets you one (this is so the browser will allow you to get your geographic location)

 ###############
 Setting Up